 Things to do in Tokyo with kids tip: After we’d used our unlimited passes we switched to a rehargeable Suica or a Pasmo card.
 The cards are swiped at the ticket barriers to pay for the train fare instead of buying individual tickets for each train ride.
-We found them much quicker and more convenient than individual journey tickets – check prices now!
+We found them much quicker and more convenient than individual journey tickets.

 30 Best Things to do in Tokyo with Kids

 Tokyo is a sprawling city with lots of tourist areas so we’ve arranged our list by neighborhood to help with daily planning a Tokyo with kids itinerary.
 These are our 30 best things to do in Tokyo with kids!

 A man made island in Tokyo Bay, Odaiba is a shopping and entertainment mecca and an amazing place to spend a day with kids.

 1 | TeamLab Borderless Digital Art Museum (closed)

 A Tokyo with kids highlight, the TeamLab Borderless Digital Art Museum is a magical world of colour, light and sound.
 The highlight for kids is the Athletics Forest with its trampolines, climbing walls, hanging swings and an aquarium where sketches are animated and projected on the walls of the room.
-There’s also gushing digital waterfalls, exhibits filled with crystal and lanterns and a rock where crowds gather to enjoy the display.
+There are also gushing digital waterfalls, exhibits filled with crystal and lanterns and a rock where crowds gather to enjoy the display.